ArseneSapi/Mexico-Sales-Toys-Projects/README.md

      GROUP BY Year(s.Date), d.Product_Category, s.Product_ID, d.Product_Name, d.Product_Price, d.Product_Cost
      ) AS revenue_and_costs
 GROUP BY year
 -- This analysis help us to see how revenue per category is changing year by year.
 Only Arts & crafts goes up between 2017 and 2018 while other goes down.
 Deep analysis is necessary to understand why sales of those categories dropped down.
-Are there any products within those categories that are responsible for this situation?
+Are there any product within those categories that are responsible for this situation?
 ```

 9.Determine Total cost, total revenue, total profit and profit percentage per year